szedlakmate/vacation-management/README.md

 In order to use the app, google login is required.

 Please note that the very first user who registers will automatically become admin.

+# Known bugs
+The list of known bugs can be reached [here](https://github.com/szedlakmate/vacation-management/known_bugs).